Standing wheelchair: Health benefits

-Numerous studies have shown evidence that standing wheelchairs may provide specific health benefits.
-Some of these health benefits include improved circulation, urinary health, bowel function and bone density.
-Standing wheelchairs may also improve overall quality of life and independence among users.
+Numerous studies show evidence of standing wheelchairs providing specific health benefits over their non-mechanized counterparts.
+Some of these benefits have included improved circulation, higher bone density, and lower risk for contractions and skeletal deformation.
+Several researchers and users alike report that benefits are not solely physical – the greater range of movement provided by mechanized standing wheelchairs allow users to lead more independent lives, resulting in improved mental health and a higher quality of life.

-Documentation and funding
+Documentation and funding in the United States

+Standing wheelchairs come at prices many consider inaccessible, with powered versions ranging from $10,000-$15,000.
+This inaccessibility resulted in a push for insurance companies to incorporate this technology into their existing plans.
+In 2020, the Independence Through Enhancement of Medicare and Medicaid (ITEM) Coalition appealed to the Centers for Medicare and Medicaid Services (CMS), requesting both standing wheelchairs and wheelchairs with power-elevated seats be covered under the Durable Medical Equipment Benefit.
+That request was partially granted in May 2023, as CMS incorporated wheelchairs with power-elevated seats into the benefit and claimed standing wheelchairs would be considered in the future.

-Medicare may help fund some portion of a standing wheelchair, while Medicaid funding varies from state to state in the U.S. Many insurance companies, vocational rehabilitation organizations, and medical case managers are increasingly funding standing wheelchairs because of the long-term health and quality of life benefits that come from passive standing.
+As of Now, Medicare may help fund some portion of a standing wheelchair, while Medicaid funding varies from state to state in the U.S. Many insurance companies, vocational rehabilitation organizations, and medical case managers are increasingly funding standing wheelchairs because of the long-term health and quality of life benefits that come from passive standing.

 Effective documentation

 Funding (government funding or insurance) for standing equipment is achievable, but usually requires medical justification and a letter of medical necessity (a detailed prescription) written by a physical therapist or medical professional.

 Funding sources

 In the U.S. there are various funding options for purchasing durable medical equipment (DME) such as standing wheelchairs: